Sports-Analytics-UdS/pads-hands-on-KPI-Dashboard/README.md

 This repository contains a team-level KPI metrics from all Big-Five league clubs for the 2024/25 season.
 Each observation represents the aggregated performance of a single team within one league and season.
 This dataset is made available through an official collaboration between Saarland University and Statsbomb.

-ℹ️ Due to current technical issues encountered during making request to _Statsbomb API_, only data from season 2024/25 is provided in the exemplar dataset.
+ℹ️ Due to current technical issues encountered during making requests to _Statsbomb API_, only data from season 2024/25 is provided in the exemplar dataset.

 ℹ️ A larger dataset containing five-season KPI data is expected to be uploaded by _9 January, 2025_.